thewtex/thesis/introduction/background_and_significance.rst

 array with an ECG gated stepper motor.
 The motion estimator was a hierarchical algorithm applied to laplacian filtered images that minimized a sum-of-squared differences cost function with the Gauss-Newton method.
-They found that even though no significant differences in echogenicity ar surface structure between symptomatic and asymptomatic cases could be found, symptomatic plaques demonstrated inherent plaque movement relative to asymptomatic plaques.
-Meairs evaluated two parameters: maximal surface velocity (MSV) and maximual discrepant surface velocity (MDSV).
+They found that even though no significant differences in echogenicity or surface structure between symptomatic and asymptomatic cases could be found, symptomatic plaques demonstrated inherent plaque movement relative to asymptomatic plaques.
+Meairs evaluated two parameters: maximal surface velocity (MSV) and maximal discrepant surface velocity (MDSV).
 They found that MSV, which is termed local displacement in other literature that does not account the inter-frame time period, did not have significant differences between symptomatic and asymptomatic cases.
 In contract, MDSV, which is is termed local strain in other literature, did show a statistically significant difference between symptomatic and asymptomatic patients.
-Later,

-Bang et al. implemented a motion tracking algorithm similar to what is found in the elastography literature [Ophir2000, Ophir2001]_, though they appeared to be unaware of that body of literature [Bang2003,Dahl2004]_.
+Later, Bang et al. implemented a motion tracking algorithm similar to what is found in the elastography literature [Ophir2000, Ophir2001]_, though they appeared to be unaware of that body of literature [Bang2003,Dahl2004]_.
 That is, a 2D cross correlation is calculated between small windows of tissue at frames contigious in time for different translations of the window.
 The local displacement is assumed to correspond to the translation with highest correlation.
 The precision of the correlation function can be improved with interpolation of the correlation matrix.
 Their images appeared to be quite noisy, and the fidelity of their method can not be determined because there was not rigorous validation.
 However, they commented on a few challenges that exist in the image analysis.
 First, the selection of optimal correlation window size is required for good performance.
 Second, a low framerate results in significant out-of-plane motion that diminishes tracking performance.

 Kanai et al. performed regional plaque displacement tracking in longitudinal plane images with the phase tracking method used by Kanai in cardiac strain